prototypefund/Digital_Bargeld-docs/anastasis.rst

 .. http:post:: /truth/$UUID

-  Upload an EncryptedTruth_-Object according to the policy the client created before (see RecoveryDocument_).
+  Upload a Truth_-Object according to the policy the client created before (see RecoveryDocument_).
   If request has been seen before, the server should do nothing, and otherwise store the new object.
-  While the document's structure is described in JSON below, the upload should just be the bytestream of the raw data (i.e. 32 bytes nonce followed by 16 bytes tag followed by the encrypted truth).
-  The Anastasis server cannot fully validate the format, but MAY impose minimum and maximum size limits.

   :status 204 No content:
     Truth stored successfully.